-Martha Stuckey creates original material inspired by ancient stories, the alchemy between artists, the vibrancy of the moment, and sublime transformation.
-Stuckey is a trained, classical soprano, is a former musical theater fan, and is a gigging funk/R&B singer.
-All things considered, she creates performances that ache, flirt, and dare.
+Martha Stuckey creates original material inspired by ancient stories, the vibrancy of the moment, and sublime transformation.
+Stuckey is a trained, classical soprano, a reformed theater kid, and a gigging funk/R&B singer.
+All things considered, she makes music and performances that ache, flirt, and dare.

-Most recently, Stuckey produced and performed the world premiere of the original work DUE TO THE SENSITIVE NATURE at the Kimmel Center for the Performing Arts.
+Most recently, Stuckey produced and performed the world premiere of the original work, Due to the Sensitive Nature, commissioned by the Kimmel Center for the Performing Arts.
 In Due To The Sensitive Nature, Martha Stuckey recounts moments of pleasurable pain and painful pleasure with hilarity, vulnerability, and secret sharing.
 Haunting and hostile, Martha's voice soars as she sings folk melodies cut with 80's pop synth alongside the unearthly sounds of steel guitar.
 The piece will be soon be produced for new audiences.

 Stuckey also devises and performs with Pig Iron Theater Company (PAY UP, 99 BREAKUPS), SwimPony (THE END Game), Mural & The Mint (CLOSE MUSIC FOR BODIES), Cynthia Hopkins (REQUIEM FOR FIVE SHOWS), Lightning Rod Special (HACKLES), and The Bearded Ladies (MOMMY QUEEREST, GET PEGGED).